 While there is more work left to be done, I believe we are on the right path to returning NCR to growth and elevating the value we offer to our global customers.
 We are well-positioned to help retailers, banks and restaurants compete in an evolving landscape of physical and digital consumers.

 Thank you for your confidence in NCR, as well as your continued feedback and for sharing our vision of NCR's future.

-Sincerely.
+Sincerely,

-Michael D. Hayford
+Michael D. Has ford

-President and Chief Executive Officer
+Michael D. Hayford President and Chief Executive Officer